Back to All Events

 • New Zealand Portrait Gallery Te Pūkenga Whakaata Shed 11, 60 Lady Elizabeth Lane Wellington New Zealand (map)

-Join Reclaimed Land: Tāngata, Tiriti, Tiao co-curator Israel Randell in conversation Matt Tini and Louise Pōtiki Bryant, as they discuss themes of the exhibition and their presence in their practices.
+Join Reclaimed Land: Tāngata, Tiriti, Tiao co-curator Israel Randell in conversation with Lisa Reihana, Matt Tini, and Louise Pōtiki Bryant as they discuss the themes of the exhibition and their importance within their own practices.
 Arrive early to get a seat!

 Israel Randell (Tainui, Ngāti Kahungunu, Rarotonga, Mangaia)